chmaha/ReaClassical/install_instructions.md

 ### Notes

 On MacOS, due to security settings, you might need to right-click on the binaries in the UserPlugins subfolder and click open.
 Then you need to approve.
-Once you click yes on all three, you can then start REAPER.
+Once you click yes on both, you can then start REAPER.